-- (1) A person shall be considered innocent of a crime until guilt has been established by a final verdict. - (2) A doubt with respect to the existence of facts composing characteristics of a criminal offense or on which depends an application of certain provisions of criminal legislation shall be decided by the Court with a verdict and in a manner that is the most favorable for accused.
+- (1) A person shall be considered innocent of a crime until he is proven guilty by a finally binding verdict. - (2) A doubt with respect to the existence of facts constituting the character of a criminal offense or of facts on which the application of certain provisions of criminal legislation depends shall be resolved by the court in a decision and in a manner that is the most favorable for the accused.